yviktorov/yviktorov.github.com/_posts/magento/2009-05-23-override-email-templates.markdown

 layout: post
 title: How to override email templates in Magento
 categories: [magento]
+keywords: [magento, email, templates]
+description: In this post I would like to share the idea of overriding default email templates in  a programmatic way and on per design basis in Magento - opensource eCommerce.
 ---

 In this post I would like to share the idea of overriding default email templates in  a **programmatic** way and on per design basis.
 So, you can copy email templates from `app/locale/en_US/template/email` to `app/design/frontend/<yourInterface>/default/locale/en_US/template/email` and modify them as you like.